 Disney is careful to design theme park attractions and common spaces strategically, thinking one step ahead of guests' needs and accommodating safety and entertainment preferences using intentional architecture with optimal layouts.
 Sometimes, though, theme park visitors take the reins in ways Disney doesn't anticipate.
 We've covered this topic with increasing frequency lately, as situations such as pin trading, door decorating, and “pixie dusting” have become issues Disney struggles to control.
 This principle is also at play with a roller coaster protocol.

 Walt Disney World is testing more changes to a popular ride to prevent a safety issue caused by guest behavior.
-This is an ongoing problem, and the procedure described below is the latest in Disney’s attempts to maintain control over guests.
+This is an ongoing problem, and the procedure described below is the latest in Disney's attempts to maintain control over guests.
 Mickey Visit brings you the latest Disney news and planning resources, including 13 new experiences at Disney World and operational changes affecting Disney World guests right now.
+See details on a new Disneyland ride closure.

 READ MORE – Disney World Dates to Avoid If You Hate Crowds! – 2026 WORST Times to Visit